 The delivery and the teaching of the materials will be through a mixture of lectures, workshops, and laboratory and tutorial sessions and under the following strategy: the first hour of lectures will be delivered to introduce concepts and principles of the module’s topics.
 The second hour will be run in a form of workshop to further explain approaches through real life examples.
 Each lecture will be followed either by a laboratory or a seminar.
 Seminar time might be used to facilitate group meetings to cultivate research oriented skills or to introduce students to state of the art not covered in the specific syllabus.
 For the self-study exercises and assessment, students are expected to spend time on unsupervised work in the computer laboratories, searching primary sources of information in the library and in private study.
 It is also expected that students will dedicate hours for coursework and case study implementation and for summative assessment (final exam).
 The teaching and learning methods will encourage open and self-directed learning, deepen students’ understanding and stress analytical skills.

 Blended learning: use the university’s VLE and online tools to provide and deliver content, assessment and feedback, to encourage active learning and to enhance students’ engagement and learning experience.

-LO1: Reveal a deep understanding of and demonstrate familiarity with the operation of DBMS systems and to appreciate the complexity of developing real life applications
+LO1 Understand and demonstrate familiarity with the operation of DBMS systems and appreciate the complexity of developing real-life applications.

-LO2: Develop, configure, utilise and manage data warehouse applications in a variety of contexts.
+LO2 Learn about the process of developing, configuring, utilising and managing of data warehouse applications in a variety of contexts.

-LO5: Comprehend the advantages and limitations of Big Data technologies, including predictive analytics and build the confidence to interpret data as insights to drive organisational success.
+LO4 Demonstrate that one comprehend the advantage and limitations of Big Data technologies, including predictive analytics and build the confidence to interpret data as insights to drive organisational success.